wechto/paper/README.md

   imitating every step in the demonstration often becomes infeasible when the learner and its environment are different from the demonstration.

++ reward function

+  :ear: [QUANTIFYING DIFFERENCES IN REWARD FUNCTIONS](https://openreview.net/pdf?id=LwEQnp6CYev) :volcano: :sweat_drops:  ​ ​

+  we introduce the Equivalent-Policy Invariant Comparison (EPIC) distance to quantify the difference between two reward functions directly, **without training a policy**.
+We prove EPIC is invariant on an equivalence class of reward functions that always induce the same optimal policy.